VISEGRAD BLOG: Victorious at home, Orban faces deeper isolation abroad

-Viktor Orban is master of all he surveys in Hungary after his landslide election victory on Sunday, but he is becoming more and more isolated within the EU – and is likely to remain so.
-This is shrinking his diplomatic influence and could even start to constrain his autocratic rule at home, foreign policy experts told bne IntelliNews.
+Viktor Orban is master of all he surveys in Hungary after his landslide election victory on Sunday, 3 April, but he is becoming more and more isolated within the EU – and is likely to remain so.
+This is shrinking his diplomatic influence and could even start to constrain his autocratic rule at home, foreign policy experts have told bne IntelliNews.

 In his vainglorious speech on Sunday Orban said: “We won a victory so big that you can see it from the moon, and you can certainly see it from Brussels”.
 He also included “Brussels bureaucrats” in the long list of enemies who had tried to obstruct his victory, and said his brand of politics was “our common European future”.

-This speech indicates that he is unlikely to use his crushing of the domestic opposition to forge a compromise with Brussels, but will rather continue to lead a radical rightwing crusade against the Berlaymont monster.
+This speech indicates that he is unlikely to use his crushing of the domestic opposition to forge a compromise with Brussels, but will rather continue to lead a radical right-wing crusade against the Berlaymont monster.

 Populist leaders have indeed rushed to applaud Orban after his win.
 “Orban’s victory will boost all manner of anti-elite, populist parties in Europe,” Professor Sean Hanley of UCL told bne IntelliNews in an interview.